UCL-MedPhys-MRI/IncompleteSpectrum/README.md

 # IncompleteSpectrum
-Repository containing code relating to the incomplete spectrum reconstruction paper
+Repository containing code relating to the incomplete spectrum reconstruction paper.
+The paper can be found [here](https://www.frontiersin.org/articles/10.3389/fnins.2023.1130524/full).
+The packages used are forked versions of the QSM.jl package by Christian Kames, found [here](https://github.com/pfuchs/QSM.jl), and ImageQualityIndexes.jl forked [here](https://github.com/JuliaImages/ImageQualityIndexes.jl).
+These are required to run the julia code presented in this repository.